Pjoabe/paypal-technical-test/README.md

 # Paypal Technical Test Application

 Welcome to the Paypal Technical Test Application, crafted as a part of a technical evaluation.
 This comprehensive fullstack application showcases both frontend and backend components.
 The frontend is built using Vite, TypeScript, React, ContextAPI, React Router, and Bootstrap.
-Meanwhile, the backend is fashioned using TypeScript, Node.js, Nodemon, Dotenv, Axios, and Cors.
+Meanwhile, the backend is developed using TypeScript, Node.js, Nodemon, Dotenv, Axios, and Cors.

 ## Overview